ACRMGroup/bioplib/README.md

         unzip bioplib-X.Y.zip

+####(3) By default, BiopLib will be installed in sub-directories of your home directory.

+These directories will be created when you install BiopLib if they do not exist already:

+        mkdir ~/include
+        mkdir ~/include/bioplib
+        mkdir ~/lib
+        mkdir ~/data

+You can also choose to install the files elsewhere, but need to modify the Makefile.
+See 'Additional installation options', below.

-####(4) This will create a directory called bioplib-X.Y.
+####(4) This will create a directory called bioplib-X.Y

 Enter this directory and then go into the src sub-directory:

         cd bioplib-X.Y/src

 Modify the Makefile as required for your system.
-If you are using the GNU C compiler and have followed the directions above, no changes should be needed.
+If you are using the GNU C compiler and wish to install BiopLib in the default directories and provide PDBML (XML) support, no changes should be needed.

-If you have chosen alternative locations for the include and library directories then you will need to change LIBDEST to be the library directory you have created and INCDEST to the include directory you have created (N.B. the complete path is required, you can't do ~/lib).
+If you have chosen alternative locations for the include, library and data directories then you will need to change:

+- LIBDEST to the directory where you wish to install the static libraries
+- INCDEST to the directory where you wish to install the include files
+- DATADEST to the directory where you wish to install the data file

+If you wish to use dynamic libraries, you may also wish to change their location by changing:

+- SHAREDLIBDEST to the directory where you wish to install the shared libraries

+Note that the complete path is required, you cannot do ~/lib.

-If you do not require PDBML (XML) support, comment out the relevant COPT line from the Makefile.
+If you do *not* require PDBML (XML) support, comment out the relevant COPT line from the Makefile.

 ####(5) Type the commands: